WELCOME TO SUNY OSWEGO!

 Can you still receive a parking permit if you owe parking obligations?

 You must request an appeal within two business days

-In person - bring the ticket into parking services to set up an appeal.
-Parking Services will schedule you for a date, time and place of where to appear.
+In person - bring the ticket into the parking office to set up an appeal.
+Parking services will schedule you for a date, time and place of where to appear.

 On line - Go to: Appeal a Ticket